 A family learned that their home cameras had been hacked only when a stranger’s voice yelled through the camera to “Come here.
 Come here.”

-This was just a sampling of reports, the letter explained, from December 2019 alone.
+This was just a small sampling of reports, the letter explained.

 Exponential Growth in the Number of Connected Products